 Takeda has made reducing GHG emissions a top priority.
 We met our 2020 environmental goals ahead of schedule, including reducing GHG emissions by 33.7% compared to 2005 levels.
 In April 2020, we committed to being carbon neutral across our value chain each year beginning FY2019 by reducing GHG emissions, transitioning to renewable energy and procuring high quality renewable energy and carbon offsets for any remaining emissions.
-We have also set more ambitious targets.
+We have also set more ambitious targets approved by the Science Based Targets Initiative as meeting the 1.5°C criteria.
 Specifically, we have pledged the following: